Switch30/Quality-Assurance/README.md

 ### 2. Documents

-The `documents` folder contains test cases that have been used for frontend automation in the `automation` folder.
+The `documents` folder contains test cases and bug report that related to the automation testing in the `automation` folder.